fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/aws-kinesis.md

 We can verify the message in error stream as we did earlier:

-- Go to aws Kinesis stream and check if messages are comming in error stream
+- Go to aws Kinesis stream and check if messages are coming in error stream